Meghatronics/list-text-field/README.md

 See example for more information
 ## Additional information
 PRs are welcome.
 Find an issue?
 Report it.
+If you find the package useful or interesting, please like 👍🏼 it or drop a ⭐️ on github.

 MajorE 👽♦️